 - object: In the DCOM protocol, a software entity that implements one or more object remote protocol (ORPC) interfaces and which is uniquely identified, within the scope of an object exporter, by an object identifier (OID).
 For more information, see [MS-DCOM]. - object identifier (OID): In the context of a directory service, a number identifying an object class or attribute.
 Object identifiers are issued by the ITU and form a hierarchy.
 An OID is represented as a dotted decimal string (for example, "1.2.3.4").
 For more information on OIDs, see [X660] and [RFC3280] Appendix A. OIDs are used to uniquely identify certificate templates available to the certification authority (CA).
 Within a certificate, OIDs are used to identify standard extensions, as described in [RFC3280] section 4.2.1.x, as well as non-standard extensions. - opnum: An operation number or numeric identifier that is used to identify a specific remote procedure call (RPC) method or a method in an interface.
 For more information, see [C706] section 12.5.2.12 or [MS-RPCE]. - private key: One of a pair of keys used in public-key cryptography.
 The private key is kept secret and is used to decrypt data that has been encrypted with the corresponding public key.
 For an introduction to this concept, see [CRYPTO] section 1.8 and [IEEE1363] section 3.1. - public key: One of a pair of keys used in public-key cryptography.
 The public key is distributed freely and published as part of a digital certificate.
 For an introduction to this concept, see [CRYPTO] section 1.8 and [IEEE1363] section 3.1. - RC4: A variable key-length symmetric encryption algorithm.
-For more information, see [SCHNEIER] section 17.1. - relative distinguished name (RDN): As specified in [X500], the portion of a distinguished name that is unique to an organization unit but might not be unique inside a domain. - remote procedure call (RPC): A context-dependent term commonly overloaded with three meanings.
-Note that much of the industry literature concerning RPC technologies uses this term interchangeably for any of the three meanings.
-Following are the three definitions: () The runtime environment providing remote procedure call facilities.
-The preferred usage for this meaning is "RPC runtime". () The pattern of request and response message exchange between two parties (typically, a client and a server).
-The preferred usage for this meaning is "RPC exchange". () A single message from an exchange as defined in the previous definition.
-The preferred usage for this term is "RPC message".
-For more information about RPC, see [C706]. - Rivest-Shamir-Adleman (RSA): A system for public key cryptography.
+For more information, see [SCHNEIER] section 17.1. - relative distinguished name (RDN): As specified in [X500], the portion of a distinguished name that is unique to an organization unit but might not be unique inside a domain. - remote procedure call (RPC): A communication protocol used primarily between client and server.
+The term has three definitions that are often used interchangeably: a runtime environment providing for communication facilities between computers (the RPC runtime); a set of request-and-response message exchanges between computers (the RPC exchange); and the single message from an RPC exchange (the RPC message).
+For more information, see [C706]. - Rivest-Shamir-Adleman (RSA): A system for public key cryptography.
 RSA is specified in [PKCS1] and [RFC3447]. - RPC protocol sequence: A character string that represents a valid combination of a remote procedure call (RPC) protocol, a network layer protocol, and a transport layer protocol, as described in [C706] and [MS-RPCE]. - RSA public key algorithm: A key exchange and signature algorithm based on the popular RSA Public Key cipher. - secure session: An active communication channel that has associated cryptographic keys and possibly other state. - Secure Sockets Layer (SSL): A security protocol that supports confidentiality and integrity of messages in client and server applications that communicate over open networks.
-SSL uses two keys to encrypt data-a public key known to everyone and a private or secret key known only to the recipient of the message.
-SSL supports server and, optionally, client authentication using X.509 certificates.
-For more information, see [X509].
-The SSL protocol is precursor to Transport Layer Security (TLS).
-The TLS version 1.0 specification is based on SSL version 3.0 [SSL3].

-server: A computer on which the remote procedure call (RPC) server is executing.

-session key: A relatively short-lived symmetric key (a cryptographic key negotiated by the client and the server based on a shared secret).
+SSL supports server and, optionally, client authentication using X.509 certificates [X509] and [RFC5280].
+SSL is superseded by Transport Layer Security (TLS).
+TLS version 1.0 is based on SSL version 3.0 [SSL3]. - server: A computer on which the remote procedure call (RPC) server is executing. - session key: A relatively short-lived symmetric key (a cryptographic key negotiated by the client and the server based on a shared secret).
 A session key's lifespan is bounded by the session to which it is associated.
 A session key has to be strong enough to withstand cryptanalysis for the lifespan of the session.